KAORU-VII/KAORU-VII-s-MPV-Configuration/README.md

 # Installation

-First, unzip the folder, then place all folders and files into /home/yourusername/.config/mpv/
+First, unzip the folder, then place the mpv folder into /home/.config/